diumpark/diumpark/README.md

-# 👋 Hi, I’m Dium Park
+# 👋 Hi there, dium here!

-Welcome to my GitHub profile!

 ## 🌱 About Me
 - 🧑‍💻 Support Analyst casually learning web development by scratch